ezralazuardy/pluvia/README.md

 ### 🛰️ API Backend

-This app uses API Backend named `pluvia-api` that built using Node and Express.
+This app uses API Backend named `pluvia-api` that built using Express.JS.
 This API backend fetches geolocation data from Google and weather data from Open Weather Map and returns it to the app as JSON data.

 It's included in this project as a submodule and located in the `pluvia-api` directory.
 The submodule repository can be found [here](https://github.com/ezralazuardy/pluvia-api).